vicramon/ember-tutorial/chapters/searching-leads.md

 `searchedLeads` gets the search string and lower cases it.
 It then runs `filter` on `@`, which is the list of leads, and returns the leads where the full name includes the search string.

-`searchedLeads` needs to watch `@each.fullName', which means that the property will be updated whenever the full name of any lead changes.
+`searchedLeads` needs to depend on `@each.fullName', which means that the property will be updated whenever the full name of any lead changes.

 ## Try It

 It should work right now.
 There are two cool things to notice here.

-First, as you search the list of names stays sorted by first and last name.
+First, as you search the list of names they stay sorted by first and last name.
 That's `sortProperties` in action.

 Second, try clicking on a lead, then entering a search string that doesn't match.
 Then, edit the lead's name to something that matches and watch it appear in the search list.
 That's pretty cool, and it's a good example of how everything is properly bound together.